Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the

-The combined analysis using both kSZ and CMB lensing will be able to decouple the effects of the two parameters $b_{\delta}$ and $b_e$.
-Such an analysis will be able to answer the questions posed by JWST observations on the amount of dark matter halos at high redshifts or the misunderstood galaxy evolution at those epochs, thus separating the cosmological and astrophysical contributions to the patchy-kSZ signal.
-Table \ref{tab:kszlensall} describes the role of modified astrophysics and modified cosmology in the patchy-kSZ and CMB lensing signals.
-The patchy-kSZ signal is modified by both the modificiation scenarios, and is unable to break the degeneracy between $b_{\delta z}$ and $b_e$.
-On the other hand, the CMB lensing is affected only by modified cosmological scenarios and can decouple the $b_{\delta z}$ and $b_e$ degeneracy by putting independent constraints on $b_{\delta z}$. }

-In Figure \ref{fig:flow}, we show the formalism that can distinguish the astrophysical and cosmological effects on patchy-kSZ signal.
-The higher number of bright and massive galaxies can be explained either by modifying the stellar astrophysics at higher redshifts, or by modifying the fiducial $\Lambda$CDM cosmological model.
-Both can account for the JWST observations, and would affect the patchy-kSZ signal, from the epoch of reionization.
-These effects are parameterized using $b_e$ and $b_{\delta}$ respectively, but cannot be decoupled.
-Their effects on the kSZ signal can be distinguished using CMB lensing, which depends on the matter distribution in the universe, and will only be affected by the $b_{\delta}$ parameter.
+A joint analysis of the kSZ and CMB lensing signals can separate the effects of $b_{\delta}$ and $b_e$ (see Table \ref{tab:kszlensall}), distinguishing between cosmological and astrophysical origins of the patchy-kSZ signal as explained in Fig. \ref{fig:flow}.
+The higher number of bright galaxies can be explained either by modifying stellar astrophysics at high redshifts, or by modifying fiducial $\Lambda$CDM cosmology.
+Both can account for JWST observations, and would affect the patchy-kSZ signal.
+These effects are parameterized using $b_e$ and $b_{\delta}$ respectively, but cannot be disentangled.
+CMB lensing, sensitive only to $b_{\delta}$, can break their degeneracy.